Milwaukee Probate Lawyer

 No. It will first go to the individual’s spouse if alive.
 If not, then it will go to any surviving children.
 If no family member claims the estate of an individual who has passed, THEN it will go to the state.

 It is the process of distributing a deceased person’s estate to their rightful heirs.
 It is beneficial to have a Will or Trust made before you pass, as it makes the legal process easier for your loved ones.
 If you plan ahead and state the executors of certain estates it will be easier for courts to distribute your properties.
+See how to set up a trust in 5 steps in our blog post here.

 If the debt claims are valid, a process of negotiation and prioritization of the debt begins within the estate.
 Depending on funds in addition to potential taxes, assets may need to be sold to cover all debts.